 Worcestershire sauce.
 This adds seasoning, plus a blend of spices.
 If you don't have, or want to use, Worcestershire sauce, add a generous pinch of allspice, ground cloves, and salt and pepper instead.

 Honey and apple cider vinegar.
 This combination of sweet and sour flavours adds the familiar tang that is part of a classic tomato ketchup.
-If you'd prefer a vegan low sugar ketchup, then maple syrup will also work well.
-You could also use white wine vinegar rather than apple cider vinegar if you'd prefer.

 Optional ingredients

-You can add some roasted garlic to the ketchup, which will complement the other flavours well.
-Or if you'd prefer a slight spiciness, add a teaspoonful of curry powder.
+You can add some roasted garlic to this low sugar ketchup, which will complement the other flavours well.

 How to make low sugar tomato ketchup